WFoundation/WF.Tools/Garmin-UTF8/README.md

 The library replaces at startup all getters for Names, Descriptions and Command.Texts, so that they return always Latin 8859-1.
 That's because the Garmin use this functions to get the strings.
-If you want the original string, you have to use the rawget() function of the object.
-Use it as 'item:rawget("Name")' for object 'item' and property 'Name'.
+If you want the original string, you have to use the rawget() function.
+Use it as 'rawget(item, "Name")' for object 'item' and property 'Name'.

 All Choices for multiple choice inputs are converted to Latin 8859-1 when you call the input.
 Original strings are saved and if the user selects one, it is